medic/cht-watchdog/tests/README.md

 ```

 Start the `maildev` server along with the rest of the monitoring stack by running `docker compose -f docker-compose.yml -f tests/docker-compose.smtp.yml up -d`.

+You can view the MailDev UI at http://localhost:1080.